SAP/cloud-security-services-integration-library/java-security/Migration_SpringSecurityProjects.md

   <scope>test</scope>
 </dependency>
 ```

-Make sure that you do not use outdated versions of maven plugins that might affect your build.
+Also ensure that you do not use outdated versions of maven plugins that might affect your build.
 So for example if you use `findbugs-maven-plugin` or `jacoco-maven-plugin`, update them to a current version.

 Now you are ready to **remove** the old client library by deleting the following lines from the pom.xml: